neetfrog/Magic-Lantern-Tools/README.md

 ### `AddBorders`

 Adds a white border around images.
+Not exactly Magic Lantern related but i find it useful when i need to batch add frames to many photos.

 * Supports JPG, JPEG, PNG, BMP and WebP
 * Configurable border size